 Start by reviewing your existing content through the lens of user intent.
 Instead of just checking for keywords, ask if each page truly solves the problem or answers the question a user has.
 When you focus on intent, you create content that satisfies both users and Google’s AI.
 Look at your Google Search Console reports to see the exact phrases people are using to find you.
 This will give you direct insight into their needs.
 The goal is to move from content that simply contains keywords to content that provides comprehensive, helpful answers, making it more likely to be featured in AI Overviews.

-Make Key Technical Improvements to Your Site
+Make Key Technical Changes to Your Site

 Technical SEO provides the foundation that helps Google’s AI understand your content.
 Implementing structured data, or schema markup, is one of the most effective ways to do this.
 It adds context to your pages, telling search engines exactly what your content is about—whether it’s a product, a recipe, or a local business address.
 This clarity is crucial for AI readability.
 Google’s neural matching technology already looks beyond keywords to find pages that address a user’s intent, and structured data makes that job easier.
 For businesses without a technical team, MEGA AI’s SEO agent automates these improvements, ensuring your site is properly configured for AI search.